kiharalab/VESPER/README.md

              Using normalized density Value by Gaussian Filter and average density
  ```

-(2) Calculate the normalized z-score for each of top 10 models in VESPER output
+(2) Calculate the normalized z-score for each of top 10 models in VESPER output.
 ```
 python cluster_score.py:
 usage: cluster_score.py [-h] -i INPUT_FILE [-c CUTOFF] [-o OUT_NAME]